rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-22-certainty.md

 ## Status

-The website build (I am not sure of what term to use here for what I want to refer to, but basically I am hosting this site on [GitHub pages](https://pages.github.com/) and am using [Jekyll](https://jekyllrb.com/)) I am utilizing permits use of a drafts folder, but this is separate from the status tags I use on my posts.
+The website build (I am not sure of what term to use here for what I want to refer to, but basically I am hosting this site on [GitHub pages](https://pages.github.com/) and am using [Jekyll](https://jekyllrb.com/)) I am utilizing permits use of a drafts folder, but this is separate from the status metric I use on my posts.

 &emsp; These tags come directly from Gwern's site, although the ones I incorporate are very likely different from his (I currently don't know which categories fall under the Status tag on his website, and can only remember seeing "draft" and "notes" for Status on some posts).
 This table describes all of the status tags I will use.